meyersbs/advent-of-code-2022/README.md

 Notes:

 - `day05`: The ugly solution takes ever so slightly longer than the good solution.
 My gut says that's a result of the deepcopy on Line 19.
+- `day07`: The ugly solution is not as ugly as it could be.
+I absolutely could replace the two classes with horribly-ugly nested lists, but implementing that would give me a headache, so I'm not doing it.
+- `day08`: Once again, the ugly solution takes longer than the good solution.
+I had to wrap the `max(...)` function on Line 2 to get a `default=-1`, which saved a lot of space on Line 20.
+Even still, I'm surprised the object-based solution outperformed the list-based solution, given that the object-based solution kind of just wraps around the same list structure.

 ### day01